aas-spec/webik/README.md

 serverPort - WebServer Port

-sitePath - The path to a web application on your hard drive
+sitePath - The path to the web application on your hard drive

 sourceRoute - The part of API url as Frontend knows it